About the Journal

 Campaigns: case studies of a marketing campaign and the desired outcomes and objectives sought.

 From the Trenches: articles that show outcomes of a particular marketing initiative or campaign.

 Technology : reviews of particular tools or resources that help them in their marketing efforts.
 They should be focused on library marketing, graphic design, public relations, social media promotion, and outreach.
 They should be written in a formal, academic tone.
 They should be unbiased and provide a critical analysis of the specific technology tool with comparisons to other technology tools.

 Plagiarism is the act of copying another person’s words or ideas and passing them as your own.
 Plagiarism is unethical and Marketing Libraries Journal (MLJ) will not accept or publish manuscripts that have been plagiarized.
 Authors may not copy or incorporate ideas without proper attribution.
 They also must not reuse previously published work, unless the publication allows the author to reuse or repurpose their work.
-Self plagiarism, the act of copying or reusing your own work in another manuscript is also considered plagiarism and Marketing Libraries Journal will not publish any manuscripts that have been published in other publications.
-Plagiarism refers to any copied text or ideas.
+Self plagiarism, the act of copying or reusing your own work in another manuscript is also considered plagiarism and Marketing Libraries Journal (MLJ) will not publish any manuscripts that have been published in other publications.
 Plagiarism can occur with any text (book, newspaper, magazine, academic journal, or web site).
 Plagiarism may be accidental, intentional, or self plagiarized.
 Please ensure that your manuscripts are properly cited.
-To ensure that all manuscripts are published with appropriate ethical standards, Marketing Libraries Journal will submit all manuscripts to TurnItIn, a plagiarism prevention software application.
+To ensure that all manuscripts are published with appropriate ethical standards, Marketing Libraries Journal (MLJ) will submit all manuscripts to TurnItIn, a plagiarism prevention software application.
 Turnitin will help the editors in detecting passages that may have been copied without proper attribution.